samuelmholley1/Life-Command-Rebuild/APP_FUNCTIONALITY_OVERVIEW.md

 - Preserved test data policy ensures one historical task is always present for audit/auditability.
 - All task-related Zod schemas are now centralized in `task-schema.ts` for maintainability and clarity.
 - Inline editing is implemented with progressive enhancement, robust selectors, and full server validation.
 All E2E tests pass in all browsers.
+- **UI/UX Standards:** Modern design system with consistent spacing, colors, and typography using Tailwind CSS.
+All interactive elements follow accessibility guidelines with proper focus states and visual feedback.
+- **Testing Protocol:** All tests must be run in terminal for proper observation and debugging.
+No VS Code test runners allowed for reliability.

 ---